Louise Bourgeois: Middle years

 For Bourgeois, the early 1940s represented the difficulties of a transition to a new country and the struggle to enter the exhibition world of New York City.
 Her work during this time was constructed from junkyard scraps and driftwood which she used to carve upright wood sculptures.
 The impurities of the wood were then camouflaged with paint, after which nails were employed to invent holes and scratches in the endeavor to portray some emotion.
 The Sleeping Figure is one such example which depicts a war figure that is unable to face the real world due to vulnerability.
 Throughout her life, Bourgeois's work was created from revisiting her own troubled past as she found inspiration and temporary catharsis from her childhood years and the abuse she suffered from her father.
-Slowly she developed more artistic confidence, although her middle years are more opaque, which might be due to the fact that she received very little attention from the art world despite having her first solo show in 1945.
-In 1951, her father died and she became an American citizen.
+Slowly she developed more artistic confidence, although her middle years are more opaque, which may be because she received very little attention from the art world despite her first solo show in 1945.
+Bourgeois' father died in 1951, and she then became an American citizen.

-In 1945, Bourgeois was featured in an exhibition of fourteen women artists at Peggy Guggenheim's Art of This Century, aptly titled "The Women."
+In 1945, Bourgeois was featured in an exhibition of fourteen women artists at Peggy Guggenheim's Art of This Century, titled The Women.
 While this exhibition stimulated debate about the place of women artists in the art world, it also defined them as separate from their canonized male counterparts and reinforced the damaging notion of a universally feminine experience.
 Commenting on her reception as a woman artist in the 1940s, Bourgeois said that she doesn't "know what art made by a woman is....There is no feminine experience in art, at least not in my case, because not just by being a woman does one have a different experience."